revitalk/mmp460/assignments/portfolio.md

 ---

 **STEP 3: HTML/CSS**
-Use standard-compliant, semantic html5 code + CSS.
-Test your site in multiple browsers.
+- Use standard-compliant, semantic html5 code + CSS.
+- Use relative units to create adaptive, flexible layout.
+- Use media queries to optimize your site's layout to at least two screen sizes: desktop and mobile.
+- Test your site in multiple browsers.

 ---